Some links in this post may be affiliate links

 As indicated by the American Society for the Prevention of Cruelty to Animals, Lacy Tree Philodendron is toxic to both humans and pets.
 It contains Calcium oxalate crystals which if ingested, can cause burning and swelling in the mouth and throat, vomiting, diarrhea and abdominal pains.
 Keep the plant from the reach of children and pets.

-If you are looking to add this tree-like Philodendrons to your plant collection, you may obtain them online from Etsy (Link to Etsy) or from Amazon (Link to Amazon).
+If you are looking to add this tree-like Philodendron to your plant collection, you may obtain them online from Etsy (Link to Etsy) or from Amazon (Link to Amazon).

-Lacy Tree Philodendron (Philodendron selloum) likes medium to bright indirect light (dappled light), average warmth of 18-260C, humidity of 55-65% and moderately moist, rich, well-drained, aroids potting mix coupled with monthly feeding during the growing season.
+To care for Lacy Tree Philodendron give it medium to bright indirect light (dappled light), average warmth of 18-260C, humidity of 55-65% and moderately moist, rich, well-drained soil coupled with monthly feeding during the growing season.

-Water Lacy Tree Philodendron thoroughly during the growing season while allowing the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.
+Water your Lacy Tree Philodendron thoroughly during the growing season while allowing the top 2-3 inches of soil to dry out between waterings.
+Keep the soil moderately moist but never soggy to avoid yellowing of leaves and rotting of stems.

-Reduce watering during the cold period as growth is minimal at this time but do not allow the soil to dry out completely.
+Reduce watering in the cold period (fall and winter) as growth is minimal at this time.
+But do not allow the soil to dry out completely to prevent wilting and drooping leaves.

 Tree Philodendron cannot tolerate soggy soil.
 Therefore, ensure that the pot has a drainage hole to prevent the soil from getting soggy soil as it can lead to root-rot and death of the plant.